Organization Memberships

 That means:

-- if the personal tier is higher, the user keeps that higher tier until the personal period ends
+- if the personal tier is higher, you keep that higher tier until the personal period ends

 - if the organization tier is higher, the organization tier can take effect right away